In response to our request for essays on risk, we received many compelling reflections. Here is a selection.

 Anastasios is first and foremost a scholar.
 Yet it's hard to imagine any religious leader accomplishing so much practical good so quickly.

-The lessons about God's kingdom in the Parable of the Weeds and the Wheat reverberate into our moment.
-We all see weeds, but shouldn't make it our business to separate them.
+We all see weeds, but we shouldn't make it our business to separate them.

 Nicholas Healy's central methodological criticism of Stanley Hauerwas is that he "is concerned with the logic of coming to believe and the logic of Christian living rather more than the logic of belief."